100T/hello-world/README.md

 # hello-world
-This is just plain text to get familiar with the master branch
+Text of the readme branch